Sentilix/buffalo/Buffalo/ReadMe.txt

 Not yet implemented:
 --------------------
 * Paladin buffs are not yet implemented.
-I hope to make addon 100% compatible with PallyPower,thus exchanging buffs.
+I hope to make the addon 100% compatible with PallyPower,thus exchanging buffs.
-* Addon communication to other instances of Buffalo are not implemented.
-* WotLK

 Hey, that addon reminds me of SmartBuff!
 ----------------------------------------
 It sure does!
-I have been using SmartBuff for many years, and loved it.
+I have been using SmartBuff for many years and loved it.
 But now it seems there isn't a working SmartBuff addon out there.

 This addon is not a SmartBuff clone!

-Buffalo works differently, and have a stronger focus on party/raid buffing, where SmartBuff worked for everyone - including your Warrior for that Find Herbs buff.
+Buffalo works differently, and has a stronger focus on party/raid buffing, where SmartBuff worked for everyone - including your Warrior for that Find Herbs buff.
 Buffalo does not support buffing in combat.
 This is a limitation implemented by Blizzard, which didn't exist back in the SmartBuff days.